balderdashy/sails-docs/concepts/ORM/errors.md

 # Errors

+Catchall error handling, while better than nothing, often just isn't enough.
+(There's a big difference between "that is not a valid username" and "we aren't able to create new users at all right now".)
+In order to negotiate the different kinds of errors appropriately, you'll need to be able to examine them in a granular way.

-When using code that interacts with Waterline (usually through model methods), there are a few different kinds of error you may encounter.
+When using code that interacts with Waterline (usually through model methods) there are a few different kinds of error you may encounter, which are easily distinguished by `name` or `code`.

 ### Usage error

-A usage error indicates that there was a validation error, and will contain information about the parameters that didn't pass validation.
+When an error has `name: 'UsageError'`, this indicates that there was a validation error when attempting to use a Waterline method.
+This sort of error will include validation info.

-In the case of a usage error, Waterline will return an Error with `name: 'UsageError'`.

 ### Adapter error